VynM/Comutations/blog/posts/2018-05-25-00Introduction.md

 I promise the rest of this post will be less straightforward.<sup><a title="Bóna ends the introduction here, with 'I promise the rest of the book will be less straightforward'" style="cursor:pointer;">1</a></sup>

 ## Sets in Haskell
-To efficiently encode a set in Haskell, we will use a <a href="https://en.wikipedia.org/wiki/Binary_search_tree" title="Wikipedia – Binary Search Tree" target="_blank">binary search tree</a>.
+To efficiently encode a set in Haskell, we will use a <a href="https://en.wikipedia.org/wiki/Binary_search_tree" title="Binary Search Tree – Wikipedia" target="_blank">binary search tree</a>.
 First, let us look at what a binary tree is.
 A binary tree can be recursively defined as a structure consisting of a node and two children (left and right), each of which is itself a binary tree.
 But that defines an infinite binary tree, so we add a base case to this definition by stating that a binary tree is either an empty tree, or non-empty tree as we already defined.

 <div class="exm env">
 <header>Example: Binary Tree</header>